 This scene demonstrates how to set up a simple fountain scene using Phoenix FD.
 There are four different sources with added noise for the Outgoing velocity in order to randomize the emission.
 The rendering of the Liquid simulator is disabled and the liquid particles are rendered as points using the Phoenix FD Particle Shader.
 For the ground material a Phoenix Particle Texture which uses the Wetmap particles is used as a mask to blend between a dry and wet material.

 Software used: Phoenix FD 3.10.00, V-Ray 3.60.04, 3ds Max 2015

 This scene demonstrates how to use Phoenix FD's Variable Viscosity capabilities in order to simulate molten lava or metal cooling and hardening.
-The Phoenix FD Liquid Source used in the simulation emits liquid with a Viscosity value set to 0.3.
-Noise textures are used for the Outgoing Velocity and Viscosity so that the flow has some variation.
+The Phoenix FD Liquid Source used in the simulation emits liquid with a Viscosity value set to 1.0.
+Noise textures are used for the Outgoing Velocity, Viscosity and RGB so that the flow has some variation.

 The shader uses a VRayBlendMaterial with VRayLight material for the hot part of the lava as the base layer and a black VRayMtl for the cold lava as the coat.
 The two materials are then blended with a Phoenix FD Grid Texture used as a mask in the Blend Material.
 The Grid Texture samples the Viscosity channel of the simulator so that the liquid with lower viscosity will use the hot VRayLightMaterial and the thicker liquid will use the cold VRayMtl.